LeonisX/yoda-stories-translation-tool/README.md

 * Remove all text from DTA, save puz2, iacts together, verify if all phrases was found
 * Paste from clipboard (good idea)
 * Validate loaded BMP palette
+* In Map we save offset before title (ex.
+IZX3).
+But IACT - we save offset after title.
+Need to unify all.

 ### BMP